BogdanGeorgian91/algofuk/README.md

 # algofuk
-A page the display the result of an algorithm
+A page to display the result of an algorithm